fstnetwork/avalon-besu-wrapper/README.md

     string workOrderResponse
 );

-// this function must be implemented in customised contract for callback (the result of workorder will be filled into this function after the workorder is completed) function __callback__ (
+// this function must be implemented in customised contract for callback
+// (the result of workorder will be filled into this function after the workorder is completed) function __callback__ (
     bytes32 workOrderId,
     bytes32 workerId,
     bytes32 requesterId,
     string memory workOrderResponse
 ) public {
+    //
+    // process the workOrderResponse
+    //

     emit calledback(workOrderId, workerId, requesterId, workOrderResponse);
 }
 ```